loosewheel/lwdrops/readme.txt

 	occurs writing out the data, the call succeeds and logs an error message.

 	itemstack: the itemstack containing the item/s.
 	... : series of (or one) metadata string field names to store.
 These are the string fields that are nullified (set to "").

 	Call this from the on_drop handler of the item.

 	*	the meta string names must be file name compatible.

+lwdrops.on_destroy (itemstack)

+	Calls the on_destroy handler for the item, if one exists.
+When trashing an item, calling this function allows the item definition to do any cleanup work.

+	itemstack: an itemstack of the item being destroyed.